pecknigel/learning-resources/for-educators.md

 ### It’s Not About How to Code

-Of course that’s involved, but the real skill is in learning to craft software that is reliable, maintainable, robust and coherent.
+Of course that’s involved, but the real skill is in learning to craft software that’s reliable, maintainable, robust and coherent.

 More coming on this soon.
 Publishing as I go.